hashicorp/packer/website/source/docs/builders/azure.html.md

 -   `storage_account` (string) Storage account under which the final artifact will be stored.

-When creating a managed image the following two options are required.
+When creating a managed image the following options are required.

 -   `managed_image_name` (string) Specify the managed image name where the result of the Packer build will be saved.
 The image name must not exist